CONGRATS! You’ve just been offered an interview for a nurse practitioner job! *Cue the sweaty palms and tachycardia*

 Preparing for Multiple Interviewers in an NP Interview

-- If someone who’s in the executive level is interviewing you, you may have more questions about the organization as a whole and their mission and how you fit in.
+- If someone who’s at the executive level is interviewing you, you may have more questions about the organization as a whole and their mission, and how you fit in.

 - Whereas if you’re interviewing with someone who would potentially be your peer, you could ask about whether he or she feels supported by working here.
 And you can ask more questions about what it’s like to be an employee.

-Questions You Should Ask During an NP Interview
+Questions YOU Should Ask During an Nurse Practitioner Job Interview

 There are some additional questions you should ask during an NP interview.
 Some of these could happen in subsequent interviews, but if the topics come up, I think these are important details to ask about.